WDXB

 WDXB has an effective radiated power (ERP) of 90,000 watts.
 The transmitter is in Red Mountain Park in Southwest Birmingham, off Venice Road.
 WDXB broadcasts using HD Radio technology.
 The HD-2 digital subchannel carries iHeart's Black Information Network which is fed by 225 watt FM translator W224CK at 92.7 MHz in Vestavia Hills.

 Programming

 Weekdays: Granger Smith is on from 12-5am.
-Dollar Bill and Madison are on 5-10am.
-Billy Greenwood is from 10am-3pm.
-Major Tom is from 3-7pm.
-The Bobby Bones Show is on from 7pm-12am.
+The Spencer Graves Show with Megan Terry is on 5-10am.
+Billy Greenwood is from 10am-2pm.
+Dino is from 2-4pm.
+Madison is from 4-7pm The Bobby Bones Show is on from 7pm-12am.

 History

 WWWB-FM

 On March 28, 1962, the station signed on as WWWB-FM.
 It was the FM counterpart to WWWB AM 1360 (now WIXI), owned by Bankhead Broadcasting.
 It was powered at 27,000 watts, a fraction of its current output.

 WWWB-FM was a small-market radio station that served only Jasper and parts of northwest Alabama playing country music.
 In 1986, WDBB-TV in Tuscaloosa erected a new transmission tower near the border of Jefferson County and Tuscaloosa County to enable its signal to cover the Birmingham TV market.
 WWWB-FM's owners saw it as an opportunity for their FM station.